peterantypas/maiana/README.md

-# Project "MAIANA": The Open Source AIS Transponder
+# MAIANA&trade;: The Open Source AIS Transponder

 I started this project around 2015 with the intention of experimenting and eventually building something for my own boat.
 I was not impressed with commercial AIS class B transponders.
 They seemed bloated, expensive and some of them